 In order to enact social distancing in the wake of the coronavirus pandemic, I have made the decision to move all clients to online or telephone appointments for the foreseeable future.
-I have used secure video conferencing for therapy work for a couple of years already, and find most clients are making the transition to Boulder online therapy services easily.
-Please call or text if you would like to learn more or have a walkthrough of how it works.
+I have used secure video conferencing for therapy work for a couple of years already, and find most clients are making the transition to online therapy services easily.
+Unfortunately, I am unable to offer Boulder Equine Therapy at this time.

 We are fortunate to have multiple Boulder equine therapy providers.
 The following explanation of why therapeutic interactions with horses can be so powerful was written by a mentor of mine, Lottie Grimes, LPC, co-founder of Groundwork Ranch Equine-Assisted Learning Center of Colorado.

 My practice is based on ethology; understanding how survival in the wild has shaped animal physiology and behavior.
 While I appreciate the beauty and complexity of horse/human interactions, I don’t work with horses in my practice because they’re novel or magical.
 I work with horses because they teach important lessons about personal responsibility, communication, and relationships efficiently and consistently.

 As prey animals, horses depend on social affiliation to survive.
 Oftentimes wild horse herds will join with other grazing animals to create large, multi-species herds.
 If one animal in this herd senses danger and becomes alert, all animals in the herd will alert.
 When one animal in the herd relaxes, the whole herd will relax.
 This adaptation essentially means that the emotional state of one member of the herd is a reflection of the emotional state of any other member of the herd.